20 Fenchurch Street: Solar glare problem

 During the building's construction, it was discovered that for a period of up to two hours each day if the sun shines directly onto the building, it acts as a concave mirror and focuses light onto the streets to the south.
-Spot temperature readings at street-level including up to 91 C and 117 C were observed during summer 2013, when the reflection of a beam of light up to six times brighter than direct sunlight shining onto the streets beneath damaged parked vehicles, including one on Eastcheap whose owner was paid £946 by the developers for repairs to melted bodywork.
-Temperatures in direct line with the reflection became so intense that City A.M. reporter Jim Waterson managed to fry an egg in a pan set out on the ground.
+Spot temperature readings at street-level including up to 91 C and 117 C were observed during summer 2013: the reflection of a beam of light up to six times brighter than direct sunlight shined onto the streets below, damaging parked vehicles, including one on Eastcheap whose owner was paid £946 by the developers for repairs to melted bodywork.
+Temperatures in direct line with the reflection became so high that City A.M. reporter Jim Waterson used the intense heat to fry an egg in a frying pan set down on the pavement.
 The reflection also burned or scorched the doormat of a shop in the affected area.
 The media responded by dubbing the building the "Walkie-Scorchie" and "Fryscraper".

 In September 2013, the developers stated that the City of London Corporation had approved plans to erect temporary screening on the streets to prevent similar incidents, and that they were also "evaluating longer-term solutions to ensure the issue cannot recur in future".
 In 2014, a permanent awning was installed on the south side of the higher floors of the tower.

 The building's architect, Rafael Viñoly, also designed the Vdara hotel in Las Vegas which has a similar sunlight reflection problem that some employees called the "Vdara death ray".
 The glass has since been covered with a non-reflective film.

 In an interview with The Guardian, Viñoly said that horizontal louvre windows on the south side that had been intended to prevent this problem were removed at some point during the planning process.
-While he conceded that there had been "a lot of mistakes" with the building, he agreed with the building's developers that the sun was too high in the sky on that particular day. "[I] didn't realise it was going to be so hot," he said, suggesting that global warming was at fault.
+While he conceded that there had been "a lot of mistakes" with the building, he agreed with the building's developers that the sun was too high in the sky on that particular day. "[I] didn't realise it was going to be so hot", he said, suggesting that global warming was at fault.
 "When I first came to London years ago, it wasn't like this ...
 Now you have all these sunny days."

 In 2014, a brise soleil was installed to diffuse the reflections.